IAmA1ex/IAmA1ex/README.md

 ### Hi!
 I'm Alexander!
 Nice to see you!

 Welcome to my GitHub page!
-I'm backend developer from St. Petersburg, Russia 🇷🇺.
+I'm Java-developer from St. Petersburg, Russia 🇷🇺.

 <br/>